 Our predecessor was formed in August 2002, and we converted into a Delaware corporation on April 30, 2013.
-We cannot assure you that our past experience will be sufficient to enable us to operate our business successfully or implement our operating policies and business strategies as described in this prospectus.
+We cannot assure you that our past experience will be sufficient to enable us to operate our business successfully or implement our operating policies and business strategies.